 Driving on gravel roads in Iceland requires some preparation beforehand.
 First of all, you need to know where the gravel roads are in Iceland and recognize them.
 You should be familiar with the road signs and be prepared for the unique driving conditions.
 There is one sign in particular that you should pay attention to.
 It is 'malbik endar', which informs you that the road is changing from pavement to gravel.

 Some roads leading through the central part of the country, called the Highlands of Iceland, are only open during the summer.
-Those roads are only accessible with four-wheel-drive vehicles.
+You'll be allowed to access those roads only if you rented a 4WD vehicle.
 You can easily distinguish them from other roads, as they all begin with the letter F (e.g. F35).